boriskaus/test_PETSc_jll/README.md

 ExecutableProduct("ex19", :ex19)
 ```

-I have done this for a number of examples that are particularly useful for my use cases (`ex4`, `ex42` and `ex62` in some cases).
+I have done this for a number of examples that are particularly useful for me (`ex4`, `ex42` and `ex62` in some cases).
 Next you can create a [runtests.jl](https://github.com/boriskaus/test_PETSc_jll/blob/main/test/runtests.jl) that runs a bunch of these tests in the `test_PETSc_jll.jl` package, which essentially mimics the `PETSc` testing system.

-We can run this with the officially released versions of `PETSc_jll`, or with a version that we locally compile in our own github repository.
-The latter is to be preferred while testing installations as we don't need to bother the `Yggdrasil` team with non-working versions.
+We can run this either with the officially released versions of `PETSc_jll`, or with a version that we locally compiled and uploaded to our own github repository.
+The latter is to be preferred while testing installations, as we don't need to bother the `Yggdrasil` team with non-working versions.

 You can use the local version of `PETSc_jll` instead of the released version with:
 ```
 Pkg.add(url="https://github.com/boriskaus/PETSc_jll.jl")
 using PETSc_jll
 ```

-3. Development workflow

-This is to test the PETSc_jll (a precompiled version of PETSc for most modern operating systems) on different versions of julia, along with the precompiled optional packages.
+You can build local versions of the library like this and upload it to your local directory with:

 ```julia
 julia build_tarballs.jl --debug --verbose --deploy="boriskaus/PETSc_jll.jl" aarch64-apple-darwin-libgfortran5-mpi+mpich,x86_64-linux-gnu-libgfortran5-mpi+mpich,x86_64-w64-mingw32-libgfortran5-mpi+microsoftmpi,x86_64-apple-darwin-libgfortran4-mpi+mpich,x86_64-w64-mingw32-libgfortran4-mpi+microsoftmpi,x86_64-linux-gnu-libgfortran4-mpi+mpich
 ```
+Note that I also compile a few additional versions for linux/windows/mac which appear to be the ones that the github CI system uses.

+Some things to keep in mind while doing this:
+- You should name your local library as the package (so `"boriskaus/PETSc_jll.jl"` and not `"boriskaus/LibPETSc_jll.jl"`), otherwise you can;t use it later in other packages
+- If you re-compile a package, make sure that the previous release is deleted first on the [github page](https://github.com/boriskaus/PETSc_jll.jl/releases); otherwise it can't upload it
+- Using a powerful machine is helpful.

+### 3. Step-wise development of PETSc

+At the time of writing (6.1.2024) I was running into the issue that `PETSc_jll` with version 3.20.0 wouldn't even precompile anymore on windows, as can be seen here for [julia 1.9 and windows](https://github.com/boriskaus/test_PETSc_jll/actions/runs/7420510714/job/20192043786).
+At the same time, a simular testing framework was setup for [SuperLU_DIST_jll](https://github.com/boriskaus/test_SuperLU_DIST_jll) which worked [fine](https://github.com/boriskaus/test_SuperLU_DIST_jll/actions/runs/7422000918/job/20196454722) on windows/mac/linux for julia 1.9-1.11 in serial and parallel for version 8.2.1 which was [merged](https://github.com/JuliaPackaging/Yggdrasil/pull/7890) accordingly.
+Therefore it is clearly not an issue of the MicrosoftMPI being used.

+Yet, what is the issue?
+In the following I will stepwise increase the complexity of the installation, while using CI to keep track of whether it works.
+This is mostly done for myself, but perhaps others may find this useful for theior packages in the futiure

+##### Basic installation, no MPI, downloaded BLASLAPACK, windows only
+The most basic installation is [build_tarballs_noMPI_downloadBLAS.jl](./build_scripts/build_tarballs_noMPI_downloadBLAS.jl)